 If you own a home, have liquid assets such as a savings or investment account, retirement account, business interests and family members you love, then you should rely on the experience of our Estate Planning counsel to help plan and protect your estate for your future.

 An effective estate plan will ensure the financial security of those you love.
 If you don’t plan for what happens to your estate upon your death, the government will decide how your estate is distributed.

-Our practice understands that sound tax and estate planning and asset protection strategies will entitle you to benefits.
-We believe that it does no good to do a great estate plan if it doesn't protect your assets against catastrophic illness.
+Our practice understands that sound estate planning and asset protection strategies do no good if it doesn’t protect your assets against unexpected death or catastrophic illness.

 By combining estate planning with asset protection plans and trusts, you are able to protect the rights of yourself and your spouse to receive care when necessary, while maintaining an inheritance to pass on to your family.

 You should consider advice from Hanlon Niemann on an estate plan if you can answer yes to any of the following questions: